keikaloustian/web-dev-interview-questions/README.md

 ### What are closures and lexical scoping?
 A closure is the combination of a function bundled together with references to its surrounding state (the lexical environment).
 Whenever a function is defined, it "remembers" the surrounding scope (and any variables that were accessible).
 In nested functions, a closure gives you access to an outer function's scope from an inner function.

+### What is JSON and what is it used for?
+JavaScript Object Notation is a standard text-based format for representing structured data.
+It is used for storing data and transmitting data over the web.

 <br>
 <br>